 Pepper is still a bit skeptical.
 She wants to know how her sales reps will be convinced that they can trust the scores.
 You tell her that Einstein Lead Scoring shows you exactly which details about each lead have the greatest effect on its score.
 So your sales reps can see the patterns that have been hiding in your data all along.
 These are the real insights.

 Lead scores and their predictive factors are visible not just in list views, but also on detail pages.
 So the information stays handy whether reps are sorting leads or getting ready to make a call or send an email.

 The Einstein component on a lead detail page.
 Each score includes the field values that affect the score most (1).

 As your team continues to convert more leads over time, Einstein Lead Scoring constantly adjusts its analysis in order to discover any new patterns that emerge.

 Pepper starts wondering if you can measure the overall impact of lead scoring on the business.
 Can you easily tell whether leads with high scores are actually converting at a higher rate?
-You love being able to grant her every wish.
-You tell her that Einstein Lead Scoring includes both an operational dashboard and an Einstein Analytics dashboard with reports that show you your conversion rates by lead score and average lead score by lead source.
+You tell her that Einstein Lead Scoring includes both an operational dashboard and an Einstein Analytics dashboard.
+They have reports that show you your conversion rates by lead score and average lead score by lead source.
 And you can even see the distribution of lead scores among your converted and lost leads.
 So it’s easy to see how lead scores are correlating to your bottom line.

 Pepper is impressed.
 She’s starting to think Einstein Lead Scoring can really spice up her teams’ process and bottom line.
 Now she wants to know what else Sales Cloud Einstein can contribute to her tool box.
 Can Einstein help her team even after they’ve converted a lead?